 They enable the scope of selling the goods to the larger population, thereby helping the manufacturer to great sales.

 The wholesalers sell the goods in their own name thereby taking the risk, they purchase in bulk and sell in smaller lots comparatively to the retailers.

 They sell to persons, or other institutions, and other commercial users, but they do not sell to the consumers.

 Their activities include grading the products, packing into smaller lots, storing them, transportation and promotion of the goods, collecting the market related information.

 This is a type of business enterprise that is engaged in the sale of goods and services to the ultimate customers.
 After buying large quantities from the wholesaler the retailer sells it to the customers in much smaller lots.
 The retailer represents the final stage of distribution which started from the hands of the manufacturer.

 Retailers can be described as that branch of business which distributes the products to the end users that are consumers for their personnel or non-business consumption.
-Retailers can sell the goods in different ways through personally, via the telephone or even through vending machines.
+Retailers can sell the goods in different ways personally, via the telephone or even through vending machines.

-Example: selling of ball pens can be done in stores, medicine can be sold at medicine shops, while the joke books can be sold at the stations or trains or roadway buses.
+Example: selling ball pens can be done in stores, medicine can be sold at medicine shops, while the joke books can be sold at the stations or trains or roadway buses.
 The sale of cosmetic products from door-to-door at the customer’s residence.
-Selling of vegetables by the roadside in the market.
+Selling vegetables by the roadside in the market.